 Before we get into all of the cool modern underground shelters that you can make, let’s take a lesson from history.

-In 2000, I was traveling in Turkey and had the opportunity to visit one of the most amazing sites I’ve ever seen.
+In 2000 and again in 2019, I traveled to Turkey and had the opportunity to visit one of the most amazing sites I’ve ever seen.
 It is called Derinkuyu, and it is an underground city that was probably built in the 15th to 12th century BCE to protect the locals from invading armies.

 The underground city is impressive to say the least.
 It could hold 20,000 people plus food stores and livestock.
 They had wells, a winery, a school, and chapels.
 There were air shafts to keep the people from suffocating underground.